 - Flexibility: Do you need freedom to cancel at any time?

-If you are still in the evaluation and comparison phase, it is advisable to first choose a monthly subscription that gives you the flexibility quickly and to keep all options open.
-In addition, a year is a long period of time for the forecast of the cash flow of a sole proprietorship.
-The last thing you want is an unpleasant surprise when, after 12 months after a software shopping stroll, unexpected expenses suddenly burden your cash flow.
+If you are still in the evaluation and comparison phase, it is advisable to initially choose a monthly subscription, which gives you the flexibility to cancel quickly and keep all your options open.
+Furthermore, a year is a long timeframe for forecasting the cash flow of a sole proprietorship.
+The last thing you want is an unpleasant surprise when, 12 months after a software purchase, unexpected expenses suddenly strain your cash flow.

-- At first, do not start with all annual contracts at the same time, even if you are absolutely sure that this excellent tool will be useful for the rest of your life.
-Do not press the order button immediately if you have already made other payments this month.
-In view of the average monthly costs, it is advisable to wait and move the payment to the next month to ensure that your larger annual expenses are distributed throughout the year.
-Also try to resist the temptation of special offers and the feeling of missing (FOMO) - there will probably also be other attractive offers in the new year (I can say from my own experience: This applies especially to the time around Black Friday and Cyber Monday ).
+- Don't start all your annual contracts at once, even if you're absolutely certain this excellent tool will be useful for the rest of your life.
+Don't click the order button immediately if you've already made other payments this month.
+Given the average monthly cost, it's wise to wait and defer payment until next month to ensure your larger annual expenses are spread throughout the year.
+Also, try to resist the temptation of special offers and the feeling of missing out (FOMO) – there will likely be more attractive deals in the new year (from personal experience, I can say this is especially true around Black Friday and Cyber Monday ).

-- Be friendly to your future self and sit down a little warning in the way that makes sense for you.
-This is particularly important because it can happen that no free memories are provided by the service itself or that they are lost in an email filter.
-A memory in your calendar about a week before the extension date can be a great relief and give you the opportunity in the coming year to check your means or to stop a service that you will no longer use regularly.
-I personally use a notion database with all my software-as-a-service information in a single table including extension reminders, so that I can always get directly to the subscription page-be it to reclaim invoices for accounting or to click on the "terminate" button at the appropriate time.
+- Be kind to your future self and set a little heads-up in whatever way makes the most sense for you.
+This is especially important because sometimes the service itself doesn't provide free reminders, or they might get lost in an email filter.
+A reminder in your calendar about a week before the renewal date can be a huge relief and give you the opportunity in the coming year to review your budget or cancel a service you no longer use regularly.
+I personally use a Notion database with all my Software-as-a-Service information in a single spreadsheet, including renewal reminders, so I can jump directly to the subscription page at any time—whether it's to claim invoices for accounting or to click the "Cancel" button at the appropriate time.

 06 Double functions are the enemy of cost efficiency